ISISComputingGroup/ibex_developers_manual/backend_system/Building-and-installing-genie_python.md

 Once you have made the changes you want in `c:\instrument\dev\<library>`, they should be committed and pushed from that repository as usual. `uktena` will pick up the changes by default next time the library is released to `PyPI`.

-# Writing `genie_python` system tests
+# Writing system tests

-As well as writing units test for genie_python you can write system tests.
+As well as writing unit tests for genie_python you can write system tests.
 These are located in the [genie_python_system_tests repository]( https://github.com/ISISComputingGroup/genie_python_system_tests).
 On your local machine run the run_tests.py; on the jenkins machine it will install the latest version of Ibex server and genie and run the tests.

 To use a new config add it to the configs directory, it must start with `rcptt_` so it will be ignored by git in IBEX.
 In the setup of the test ensure that the config is loaded.